Joshua-shields/MultiLingualPhrasebook/README.md

 - Translate phrases from English to 14 different languages
 - Display pronunciation guides for translated phrases
 - User-friendly interface with a modern design
+- *Need to sill add the pronunciation feature

 ## Languages Supported
 - Mandarin Chinese